blitz0p3rations/blitz0p3rations.github.io/_posts/2023-08-06-Full-fake-person-creation.md

 - Occupation: Choose a profession or occupation for your fake persona.
 Freelancing or consulting is a good option, as it allows flexibility and doesn't tie you to a specific organization.
 Consider skills and interests that align with the persona's background.

 - Interests: Diversify the interests of your fake persona to make it seem more realistic.
-Include hobbies, favorite books, movies, and sports.
+Include hobbies, favourite books, movies, and sports.
 This information should be consistent throughout your online presence.

 - Timezone: If you plan to engage in online activities or interactions that require time-sensitive responses, consider the timezone of the location you've chosen as the residence.
 This will help ensure your online presence appears authentic and responsive.